tomeshnet/p2p-internet-workshop/module-5/presentation/part-1/measuring-networks.md

 ### Push
 * Push provide event driven information
 * Nodes must be operational
-* Usualy only one node provides access to the information
+* Usually only one node provides access to the information

 ### Poll
 * Monitoring service requests information from each device
 * More consistent information is provided
 * When a node is none responsive you get feedback of that
-* Uses more bandwith
+* Uses more bandwidth